gabrielalimasotero/checkin-documents/BUILD.md

 cp .env.example .env
 # Edit .env with your credentials

-# Apply migrations
+# Run server (choose one)
-alembic upgrade head
+python run.py

-# Run server
+# or
 uvicorn app.main:app --reload
 ```

 The API will be accessible at: http://127.0.0.1:8000
 Documentation: `/docs` (Swagger) or `/redoc`

 ---